 Academic Standing Policy

 The following terms are used to describe academic standing at PLU; separate progression and retention policies may be in place in individual programs; please see the individual program section of the catalog for details.
-Academic standing is determined by the Committee for the Admission and Retention of Students, which reserves the right to review any student’s record to determine academic standing.
+Academic standing is determined by the Academic Performance and Integrity Committee, which reserves the right to review any student’s record to determine academic standing.
 Academic standing will be reviewed at the end of each semester and term.

 All students enrolled at the University are expected to stay in good academic standing.
 Good standing requires a cumulative grade point average (GPA) of 2.00 or higher.

 Students placed on academic probation at the completion of their first semester at PLU may have their standing changed to academic warning if they complete the requirements set forth in the academic probation notification letter by the specified deadline.
 Academic warning is noted permanently on the transcript.

 - Continuing students: